martinchernyavskiy/Notes/CS/CS 544/Docker Networking.md

 - First 2 parts of the ip address and port number of one of the NICs of the VM.
 Must have different ports on the outside on VM
 .
 - SSH is used to send commands or forward network traffic
+- SSHDemon program runs on VM which is a server that's looking for incoming connections from SSH client
+	- Uses port 22 by default

+## SSH Tunnel
+?
+- SSH USER@VM -L localhost:5000:localhost:300
 -